 - Links: External Web addresses associated with the resource record.
 If you would like to add a link to the resource, select Add.
 Enter the Display Text and the URL.
 If you need to add additional links or remove links, you can do so by selecting the Add and Remove buttons.
 To open a link, click its name.
-It will open in a new browser tab or window. - Notes: Free-form text box to house any additional information or notes regarding the resource, with a maximum of 4,000 characters. - Deployment Information: Information needed to request a resource, to include: - o Minimum Lead Time: The minimum amount of time a resource needs to be deployable for incident or mutual aid response, in hours, and must be entered as a numerical value. - o Maximum Deployment Time: The maximum amount of time a resource can be deployed or involved in a response before it needs to be pulled back for maintenance, recovery, or resupply, in days, and must be entered as a numerical value. - o Restrictions: Any restrictions placed on the resource use, capabilities, etc. - o Reimbursement Process: Any information regarding the reimbursement process. - o Release and Return Instructions: Any information regarding the release and return of the resource. - o Sustainability Requirements: Any information regarding sustainability requirements.
+It will open in a new browser tab or window. - Notes: Free-form text box to house any additional information or notes regarding the resource, with a maximum of 4,000 characters. - Deployment Information: Information needed to request a resource, to include: - o Minimum Lead Time: The minimum amount of time a resource needs to be deployable for incident or mutual aid response, in hours, and must be entered as a numerical value. - Maximum Deployment Time: The maximum amount of time a resource can be deployed or involved in a response before it needs to be pulled back for maintenance, recovery, or resupply, in days, and must be entered as a numerical value. - o Restrictions: Any restrictions placed on the resource use, capabilities, etc. - o Request Instructions: Any information on how to go about requesting the resource. - o Reimbursement Process: Any information regarding the reimbursement process. - o Release and Return Instructions: Any information regarding the release and return of the resource. - Sustainability Requirements: Any information regarding sustainability requirements.